California domestic violence laws make it a crime to harm (or threaten to harm) your current or former:

 - 3.9.
 Penal Code 591, damaging a telephone line

 - 3.11.
 Penal Code 647(j)(4), revenge porn

 - 3.12.
 Penal Code 653.2, posting harmful information on the internet

-- 5. Additional consequences of a California domestic violence conviction
+- 6. What are additional consequences of a California domestic violence conviction?

-California Penal Code 13700 defines “domestic violence” as abuse committed against an intimate partner.1 A person commits “abuse” when he or she intentionally or recklessly uses, or threatens the use of, physical force against an intimate partner.
+California Penal Code 13700 defines “domestic violence” as abuse committed against an intimate partner.1 You commit “abuse” when you intentionally or recklessly use, or threaten the use of, physical force against an intimate partner.
 2

-California domestic violence laws define “domestic violence” as abuse against an “intimate partner.”
+California law defines “domestic violence” as abuse against an “intimate partner.”
 An “intimate partner” is defined as:

 - A current or former spouse,